 John comes to Inspire after five years as CFO of CodeRyte, Inc., a Bethesda, MD-based medical coding software company.
 John helped CodeRyte grow annual revenues over 400% during his tenure.
 Prior to working for CodeRyte, John was Senior Vice President for Consumer Markets at both Qwest Communications and LCI International.
 Over nearly a dozen years he served in several sales, marketing and business strategy roles at MCI Communications, including Vice President of Partner Marketing.
 He is a graduate of West Virginia Wesleyan College.

-Walter co-founded Inspire with Brian Loew and Amir Lewkowicz.
-As Chief Technology Officer, he has been responsible for the technology behind Inspire since the company's inception.
-Walter has over 10 years of experience in system design and engineering.
+Walter co-founded Inspire with Brian Loew and Amir Lewkowicz and was Inspire's first Chief Technology Officer.
+Walter has over 15 years of experience in system design and engineering.
 Prior to Inspire, Walter worked in research and development at worldweb.net, the maker of an enterprise content management software system.
 He was also a software engineer for the Biotechnology Industry Organization, where he contributed to the development of systems that facilitate collaboration between biotechnology firms.
-Walter holds degrees from the College of William and Mary and Fordham University.
-He lives in New York City.
-His interests include photography and urban art.
+Walter holds degrees from the College of William and Mary and Fordham University and lives in New York City.